Maureen Freely, Chair of Trustees

 Lulu Norman is a translator, writer and editor from London.
 She works from French, with a particular interest in North African and Middle Eastern literature.
 She has written reviews and features on literature and travel for the LRB, Independent, Guardian, and Banipal, among others, and edited titles for Saqi and Penguin Classics.

 After studying at UCL, she volunteered with Amnesty International and the Central American Human Rights Committee, translating from Spanish.
 She then translated Cuban writer Ricardo Arrieta and Egyptian Albert Cossery.
 Working as editorial assistant at Banipal, she read and edited texts from all over the Arab world and was a judge of the 2014 Saif Ghobash/Banipal Prize for Arabic literary translation.

-Her translation of Horses of God by Mahi Binebine received an English PEN Award in 2013, and she was runner-up for the Scott Montcrieff in the same year (the book was also shortlisted for the Best Translated Book Award, the IMPAC and World Literature Today’s 75 Notable Translations).
+Her translation of Horses of God by Mahi Binebine received an English PEN Award in 2013, and she was runner-up for the Scott Montcrieff in the same year.
 Lulu also translated Binebine’s Welcome to Paradise (Granta, 2003), which was shortlisted for the Independent Foreign Fiction Prize and has translated Tahar Ben Jelloun, Mahmoud Darwish, Amin Maalouf and the songs of Serge Gainsbourg.